This post about how to introduce coding play for kids is sponsored by Microduino.

 Microduino, Inc. is an award-winning global designer, developer, manufacturer and seller of stackable electronic building blocks, related components, and STEM learning systems.
 With STEM/STEAM offerings for individuals and schools, Microduino provides a broad range of modules, sensors, and project kits which improve critical thinking and problem-solving abilities.

 The Itty Bitty Buggy is the newest in the Microduino, Inc. line.
 With four creature builds and four modes, it’s easy enough for an eight-year-old, but challenging for older kids (and adults).
-And at $59.99, it’s an affordable coding toy option for beginners and seasoned makers alike.
+It’s an affordable coding toy option for beginners and seasoned makers alike.

 Enter to WIN a cool STEM toy – the mPIE from MicroDuino!